leowang1820/leowang1820.github.io/_pages/research/coordinated-tracking-stability-control.md

   </a>
 </p>

-- Retain the path-tracking steering demand as the nominal motion command.
+- learning-model enhanced motion control (in progress...)
 - Introduce corrective yaw-moment control when the vehicle approaches its stability boundary.
 - Coordinate the two objectives according to the current vehicle state and stability margin.
 - Validate the framework in representative limit-handling scenarios.